Hipo/drf-extra-fields/README.md

 ```

-## SerializableRelatedField
+## SerializablePKRelatedField

-`SerializableRelatedField` may be used to represent the target of the relationship using serializer passed as argument.
+`SerializablePKRelatedField` may be used to represent the target of the relationship using serializer passed as argument.

 For example, if we pass `TrackSerializer` the following serializer: